 Our website has been designed to adhere to best practice by following the industry-recognised Web Content Accessibility Guidelines (WCAG) W3C standards, which define how to make web content more accessible for people with disabilities.
-Pages have been built to comply with a minimum standard of WCAG 2.0 single 'A' guidelines and we aim to extend this to the 'AA' rating.
+Pages have been built to comply with a minimum standard of WCAG 2.2 'A' and 'AA' guidelines.
+We have been accredited by The Shaw Trust, who annually review our website and feedback any required changes so that we can maintain their 'accessible' rating.

 Our focus is on making the user experience for all users (of varying levels of ability) a practical and easy one - this can at times mean considering not only the technical coding standards, but also the information and process flows within the site.
 Our policy, wherever feasible, is to offer the same functionality and experience to all users and avoid the need for a 'text only' version of the site.
-Having recently worked to gain Shaw Trust accreditation for the website, we will seek further accreditation from a suitable independent assessment provider to drive continuous improvement.
+Having recently worked to gain Shaw Trust accreditation for the website, we will continue to maintain this accreditation.